seanjams/OAuthTutorial/README.md

 - `passport-google-oauth` --- for Google implementation specifically
 - `pg` --- for connecting to our Postgres database and making queries

 Run `npm install --save module1 module2 ...` to install the node modules above.
 Woot!
-We are ready to start coding!
+We are ready to start coding.

 ## Phase 1

-Now for the fun stuff.
 Let's create a file called `server.js` and start a basic express server.
 Put this file in a new directory called `/backend`, along with `util.js`.

 ``` javascript
 import express from 'express';